adityaruplaha/adityaruplaha.github.io/menu/featured.md

 I was once interviewed by them, you can check that out [here](https://www.youtube.com/watch?v=58qRLRhtJz8).

 ---
+## Tools I use...

+### Trello

+Trello is a tool we use on a near-daily basis as part of our internal resource management at ISI.
+We, as a batch, use it for practically everything from announcements to important resources to class notes.
+I strongly recommend Trello as a tool to organize both your personal and professional life.
+[Check it out.](https://trello.com).

+### VS Code

+All my software work, including building this website, is done on VS Code.
+Its intuitive, easy-on-the-eyes UI, paired with the myriad of functionalities you can add via the thousands of available extensions more than makes up for the relatively large resource footprint for me.
+Since I primarily write Python, R, or TypeScript these days anyway, I have never needed a full-fledged IDE.

+### Arch Linux

+My main machine currently is an Acer Nitro AN515-57 running Arch Linux.
+I repurposed my old desktop into a server, also running Arch.
+It offers me a pretty bleeding-edge yet stable system with access to the AUR.
+What more could I want?

+### ...and more.

+---
 ## Friends & Family

 I would not have made it this far in life without the support of friends and family, this is just my way of saying thank you.